Living in Wilsonville Oregon - EVERYTHING You Need to Know

 What is the Cost of Living in Wilsonville Oregon?

 If you're thinking of moving to Wilsonville, Oregon, or any place, the cost of living will play a big part in your decision-making.
 I calculated the REAL cost of living in Wilsonville, Oregon, by factoring in today's costs for housing (rent and own), utilities, food, transportation, healthcare, and other necessities to live.
 To live in Wilsonville, Oregon, and rent, you would need to make $51,000 a year.
 To live in Wilsonville, Oregon, and buy a home, you would need to make $85,000 a year.
-To see how I calculated, check out my blog post, "The REAL Cost of Living on the Oregon Coast."
-Under the Cost Summary/Explanation, I showed how I came up with these $.
-The calculations for the cost of living in Wilsonville, Oregon, were done the same way.
-I will soon release my blog post, "The Real Cost of Living in the Portland Metro Area."
-To sign up to be notified when my newest blogs are released, CLICK HERE.
+Rental amount is based on current low end cost of studio or one bedroom, purchase is based on recent low end sales of a three bedroom and monthly payment with 20% down.

 Housing in Wilsonville Oregon